Schindler-EPFL-Lab/thermo-nerf/thermo_scenes/docs/Collect_new_dataset.md

 Create the following folders:

 - "thermal_train": put your thermal images used for training here
-- "rgb_train": put the corresponding rgb image of all thermal images in "thermal_train"
+- "rgb_train": put the rgb images **from the "RGB" folder** which correspond to thermal images in "thermal_train"
 - "thermal_eval": put your thermal images used for eval here
-- "rgb_eval": put the corresponding rgb image of all thermal images in "thermal_eval"
+- "rgb_eval": put the rgb images **from the "RGB" folder** which correspond to thermal images in "thermal_eval"

 Then, all files must be renamed using: